-Financial assets at fair value through profit and loss are recognised initially at fair value, including transaction costs on trade date at which the Company becomes party to the contractual provisions of the instrument.
+Financial assets are initially measured at fair value adjusted for transaction costs, except where the instrument is classified as fair value through profit or loss, in which case transaction costs are immediately recognised as expenses in profit or loss.
 Subsequent to initial recognition, all financial assets held at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the statement of profit or loss.

-Derecognition
+3. Derecognition